MarkDing/IoT-Developer-Boot-Camp-Wiki/common/Mesh-Network-Joining-Process-Comparison.md

 Unlike the Zigbee which uses IEEE 802.15.4 MAC layer, and the MAC layer defined the mechanism for network forming and joining, the Bluetooth Mesh use the Bluetooth Low energy transfer as the fundamental wireless communication, and the provisioner will create the mesh network, and add devices to the mesh network.
 And the Network layer as illustrated in the Bluetooth mesh architecture defines the network PDU format, decrypts and authenticates and forwards the received incoming message to upper layer, and encrypt and authenticates and forwards outgoing message to lower layer.

 Below is a typical network topology for using the smart phone as a provisioner.
 The Bluetooth mesh mobile application running on the smart phone will discovery and provision devices over GATT.
-As most of the smartphones in the market at this point do not natively support Bluetooth mesh, a Bluetooth mesh stack for the phones is necessary for the phone to be able to provision, configure, and control the Bluetooth mesh nodes over the GATT bearer.

 <div align="center">
   <img src="files/CM-Mesh-Network-Comparison/joining-process-btmesh-topology-2.png">
 </div>